Chicken IgY monoclonal antibody

 - Higher specificity and low cross-reactivity

-Additionally, one of the reasons chickens have not gained popularity as an immunizaztion animal is the lack of robust technology for making chicken monoclonal antibodies.
-The hybridoma technology for producing monoclonal antibodies was developed for mice by G. Kohler and C. Milstein in 1975.
-In 1995, Katherine Knight and her colleagues, at Loyola University of Chicago, succeeded in developing a rabbit hybridoma technology for developing the rabbit monoclonal antibody.
-Until recent years, Phage Display technology has been utilized in the field and made chicken monoclonal antibody possible.
+In early days, the lack of robust technology for making chicken monoclonal antibodies was simply a historical artifact.
+G. Kohler and C. Milstein developed monoclonal antibody technology using mouse hybridomas in 1975.
+In 1995, Katherine Knight and her colleagues at Chicago's Loyola University developed hybridoma technology for rabbits.
+Recently, Phage Display technology has made chicken monoclonal antibody possible.

 SPIN® Technology or Phage Display

-Currently, phage display has become an important approach for the development of monoclonal antibodies from both immune and nonimmune sources.
-This approach allows for the rapid selection of monoclonal antibodies without the restraints of the conventional hybridoma approach.
-However, the use of phage display technology for chicken monoclonal antibody development is limited by its effectiveness.
-The mixture of heavy chains and light chains from different B cells exponentially increased the size of the library and clone numbers required to screening.
-The strong bias induced by amplification of phage preferences in bacteria often mask the target-binding selection and generate nonfunctional parasitic clones.
+Phage display allows for the rapid selection of monoclonal antibodies without the constraints of conventional hybridoma techniques.
+However, the utility of phage display technology for monoclonal antibody production in chickens has been limited.
+The mixture of heavy chains and light chains from different B cells exponentially increases the size of the library screening eventually becomes prohibitively time-consuming and expensive.
+Phage preferences can introduce strong non-target biases that favor nonfunctional parasitic clones over the desired clones.

-To avoid the defect of phage display, we developed a SPIN® (Single Plasma Cell Interrogation) Technology.
-Compared to phage display, SPIN® for chicken monoclonal antibody production is more robust and much less bias in selection.
-Therefore, antibodies generated by SPIN® has higher affinity, as well as high diversity.
+To avoid this defect, we developed a SPIN® (Single Plasma Cell Interrogation) Technology.
+Compared to phage display, SPIN® for chicken monoclonal antibody production is more robust and much less biased in clone selection.
+Antibodies generated by SPIN® have higher diversity and affinity than those generated by traditional approaches.

 Chickens, like mammals have both humoral and cell mediated arms of the adaptive immune system (Erf 2004; Scott 2004; Sharma 1991).
-The bursa of Fabricius is essential for normal B cell development and humoral immunity in birds, as evident in the pivotal work by Glick et al., 1956.
-These precursor B cells have already rearranged their immunoglobulin genes prior to entering the bursa.
-Compared to mammalian species, the chicken contains a very limited number of variable genes.
-In contrast with humans and mice, chickens use a process termed
+Birds have a unique hematopoietic organ; an outfolding of the cloaca called the Bursa of Fabricius.
+Glick and colleagues (1956) demonstrated that the Bursa of Fabricius is essential for normal B cell development and humoral immunity in birds.
+Precursor B cells have rearranged their immunoglobulin genes prior to entering the bursa.
+Compared to mouse, rat and human immune systems, the chicken contains a very limited number of variable genes.
+Instead, chickens use a process termed

 For more information: